 The opening should be prepared by removing enough tiles or slates from the area.
 These are accessed by cutting away some felt from underneath giving you access to the tiles and battens.
 By cutting away one of the battens from under a tile you will be able to slide that tile, and then the other tiles, into the roof space.
 Some tiles and all slates will be nailed.
 Once enough tiles are removed you will be able to cut away the necessary roof timbers to form the correct sized opening as shown in the window instructions.
 You will need additional timbers to strengthen the roof timbers left in place and to make the new framework.
-All tools required can be bought from the tool store below or by clicking on "toolstore" in the navigation to the left.

 The opening sash is removed from the new window and the remaining frame is fitted into the new opening using fixing brackets supplied.
 The roof flashing (this keeps the joint between the new window frame and the roof, watertight, is then fitted.
 The tiles or slates are then laid back into position up to the sides of the new window frame.
 It is extremely unlikely that they will all go back without at least some having to be cut up against the frame so use an angle grinder to cut them.
 Do not attempt to cut them in position on the roof, mark them, remove them to the ground and cut them there.
 Always wear safety goggles when using an angle grinder.